Wondering how to go vegan but not sure where to start, what to do or what you can eat? Follow these 21 simple tips to make becoming a vegan a breeze!

 I remember the day I went vegan well.

-I instantly thought: 'I'm never going to be full again' because there was just nothing plant-based in the shops except hummus and carrot sticks!
+I made the decision and instantly thought: 'I'm never going to be full again' because there were virtually no plant-based snacks in the shops except hummus!

 Thankfully, more than 10 years on, things have changed massively.